AlexCheow/Security/README.md

 7) Create a database called "admin"
 8) Find the file called "admin.sql" in GitHub and import it into the database "admin".
 9) After that run "http://localhost/security/" and you will be able to view the website's login page
-10) You can create a new account to log in or you can use an existing user to login Admin Account - Username: admin
+10) You can create a new account to log in or you can use an existing user to login.
+  Admin Account - Username: admin
                   Password: admin123
   Staff Account - Username: staff